MAKMoiz23/ChatBotIntegration/README.md

 ## Dialogflow Configuration:
 - Set up Dialogflow intent with webhook fulfillment using the ngrok URL.
-- Test the bot in the Dialogflow console or any supported platform.
+- Test the bot in the Dialogflow console.